-- In April 2018, our Aerospace segment entered into a new contract with Bell Helicopter to manufacture sheet metal details and subassemblies for the AH-1Z attack helicopter.
-The expected total value of the contract is approximately \$25.6 million annually with deliveries anticipated in 2019 and 2020. - In April 2018, we contributed an additional \$10.0 million to the pension plan, increasing total contributions to \$20.0 million in 2018.
-The Company had not made annual contributions to the pension plan in excess of \$10.0 million since 2010. - In April 2018, the Company announced its plan to pay a bonus of \$1,000 to approximately 2,400 eligible employees as a way of sharing benefits from Tax Reform. - In April 2018, the Company celebrated a collaboration agreement with Airbus, who designated the Company as a strategic supplier.
+- In June 2018, our Aerospace segment received its first order under Option 14 of its JPF contract with the U.S. Air Force ("USAF").
+This order has an expected value of approximately \$69 million. - In May 2018, the Company donated a refurbished SH-2F Seasprite helicopter to the National Naval Aviation Museum in Pensacola, FL. - In April 2018, our Aerospace segment entered into a new contract with Bell Helicopter to manufacture sheet metal details and subassemblies for the AH-1Z attack helicopter.
+The expected total value of the contract is approximately \$25.6 million annually with deliveries anticipated in 2019 and 2020.

+- In April 2018, we contributed an additional \$10.0 million to the pension plan, increasing total contributions to \$20.0 million in 2018.
+The Company had not made annual contributions to the pension plan in excess of \$10.0 million since 2010. - In April 2018, the Company announced its plan to pay a bonus of \$1,000 to approximately 2,400 eligible employees as a way of sharing benefits from Tax Reform. - In April 2018, the Company celebrated a collaboration agreement with Airbus, which designated the Company as a strategic technology partner.